 Kernel extensions in macOS

 Starting with macOS 11, if third-party kernel extensions (kexts) are enabled, they can’t be loaded into the kernel on demand.
 Instead, they’re merged into an Auxiliary Kernel Collection (AuxKC), which is loaded during the boot process.
-For a Mac with Apple silicon, the measurement of the AuxKC is signed into the LocalPolicy (for previous hardware, the AuxKC resided on the data volume).
+For a Mac with Apple silicon, the measurement of the AuxKC is signed in to the LocalPolicy (for previous hardware, the AuxKC resided on the data volume).
 Rebuilding the AuxKC requires the user’s approval and restarting of the macOS to load the changes into the kernel, and it requires that the secure boot be configured to Reduced Security.

 Important: Kexts are no longer recommended for macOS.
-Kexts risk the integrity and reliability of the operating system, and Apple recommends users select solutions that don’t require extending the kernel.
+Kexts risk the integrity and reliability of the operating system and Apple recommends users select solutions that don’t require extending the kernel.

 Kernel extensions in a Mac with Apple silicon

-Kexts must be explicitly enabled for a Mac with Apple silicon by holding the power button at startup to enter into One True Recovery (1TR) mode, then downgrading to Reduced Security and checking the box to enable kernel extensions.
-This action also requires entering an administrator password to authorize the downgrade.
+Kexts must be explicitly enabled for a Mac with Apple silicon by holding the power button at startup to enter into One True Recovery (1TR) mode, then downgrading to Reduced Security and ticking the box to enable kernel extensions.
+This action also requires entering an administrator password to authorise the downgrade.
 The combination of the 1TR and password requirement makes it difficult for software-only attackers starting from within macOS to inject kexts into macOS, which they can then exploit to gain kernel privileges.

 kmd) is then responsible for validating only those kexts found in the UAKL for inclusion into the AuxKC.